 Backgrounds for jewellery photography

-Before you start thinking about your lens choice or even lighting, first decide on what background you’re going to shoot on.
-Your background is an essential part of the shot and it’s important to get the right one.
-You want something that will enhance your product, but not overpower it, so think about colour, textures and shape and how this will work with the styling of your image.
+The background is an integral part of your shot, so it’s important to select the right one.
+You want something that will enhance your product, not overpower it.
+So think about colour, textures and shape and how this will work with the styling of your image.

 Once I’d decided on the layout of each shot, the next step was to make sure the products were clean.
-This is an essential part of the preparation process and an easy step to forget, but it will save you a lot of time when it comes to the post production.
+This essential part of the preparation process is easy to overlook, but it will save you a lot of time when it comes to post-production.

 Only once I was happy with the background choice and positioning of each shot did I start experimenting with my lighting.
-There is no point working on your lighting until you are sure of your composition because any adjustment, even the smallest one, will result in a dramatic change in your lighting.
+Any styling adjustment, no matter how small, will have significant repercussions for your lighting.
+So there's no point working on your lighting until you are sure of your composition.

 The photographic process